 While Loop

-loop.
+The first type of loop we'll look at is the while loop.
 Imagine you want to print numbers 1-100.
 That would take us a long time manually.
-We can make it easier using a while
+We can make it easier using a while loop:

 int number = 1;